efekarakus/efekarakus-blog/_posts/2019-04-07-refactorings-in-golang.md

 categories: [refactoring, golang]
 ---

 I'm a big fan of [Martin Fowler's refactoring book](https://refactoring.com/).
 It is essentially a large [catalog](https://refactoring.com/catalog/) of various refactorings with an example, motivation, and several how-to steps for each one.
 After reading the first edition a few years ago, I thought it made me a better software engineer.
-It developed better coding habits and I feel like I deliver results faster and with higher quality than before.
+I developed better coding habits and I feel like I deliver results faster and with higher quality than before.
 I highly recommend other engineers to get themselves a copy.

 The first edition's examples were in Java and now the second edition is in JavaScript.
 I'll try to collect similar refactorings from my experiences but for the [Go](https://golang.org/) programming language.